Business Computing BSc (Hons)

 - Emphasis on hands-on practice

-- Employability and industry focused.
+- Employability and computing industry focused.

 - Strategic application of technology.

-- Optional industry placement available.
+- Optional industry placement available on the Business Computing BSc degree.

 - Guaranteed paid internship with the Northampton Employment Promise.